Trent Baalke: San Francisco 49ers

 In 2005, Baalke was hired by the San Francisco 49ers as their western region scout and in 2008, was promoted to director of player personnel, a position largely responsible for overseeing the team's college scouting operations.
 Baalke was chosen to lead the 49ers in the 2010 NFL draft, in place of Scot McCloughan, and a month later was given the title of vice president of player personnel.
 Baalke's official promotion to general manager came shortly after the firing of Mike Singletary as head coach of the 49ers, in anticipation of needing an official general manager to lure Jim Harbaugh away from Stanford for the vacant coaching position.

 In January 2012, Baalke was named PFWA Executive of the Year for the 2011 season, after being credited for transforming a 6–10 team into a 13–3 team in his first season as general manager.
 The next month, Baalke received a contract extension through 2016.

 After a 2014 season filled with reports that Baalke and then-49ers coach Jim Harbaugh had been clashing, the 49ers parted ways with Harbaugh and promoted defensive line coach Jim Tomsula to the head coaching position.
 Tomsula led the 49ers to a 5–11 record in 2015 and was fired on January 3, 2016.
 On January 14, 2016, Chip Kelly was hired as the head coach of the 49ers and led them to a 2–14 record, one of the worst conference records in their franchise history and their worst season since 2004.
 This led to Baalke and Kelly both being relieved of their duties on January 1, 2017.

 NFL

 On August 7, 2017, Baalke was hired as a football operations consultant for the NFL.
 In this advisory role for NFL, he worked on game-related matters, player development, evaluation, and officiating video review.

 Jacksonville Jaguars

 On February 4, 2020, Baalke was hired as director of player personnel of the Jacksonville Jaguars.
 On November 29, he was promoted to interim general manager following the firing of David Caldwell, and was retained for the role full-time after the season.
 On January 22, 2025, Baalke was fired after a number of head coach candidates did not want to work with him.
 Under Baalke as their general manager, the Jaguars had a 25–43 record.

+Cleveland Browns

+On May 2, 2026, the Cleveland Browns hired Baalke in a consultant role.